 When your child's medical condition is stable, you'll be asked to come to the PACU to be with him or her during the recovery period.
-If your child had general anesthesia or was sedated, don't expect him or her to be fully awake right away — it may take a while and he or she may doze off for a bit.
+If general anesthesia or sedation were used, don't expect your child to be fully awake right away — it may take a while and he or she may doze off for a bit.
 It usually takes about 45 minutes to an hour for kids to recover completely from general anesthesia.
-In some cases, this period may be a bit longer depending on medications given during or after surgery.
+In some cases, it may be a bit longer depending on medicines given during or after surgery.

-Although every person has a different experience, your child may feel groggy, confused, chilly, nauseated, scared, alarmed, or even sad as he or she wakes up.
-Depending on the procedure or surgery, your child may also have some pain and discomfort afterward, which the anesthesiologist can relieve with medicines.
+Your child may feel groggy, confused, chilly, nauseated, scared, alarmed, or even sad while waking up.
+Depending on the procedure or surgery, your child may also have some pain and discomfort, which the anesthesiologist can relieve with medicines.
 After recovering from the anesthetic, your child will be evaluated to make sure he or she is ready for discharge from the recovery room.

-In many outpatient procedures, kids are allowed to come home soon after the surgery is done.
-In the few cases in which hospitalization is required, most hospitals allow at least one parent to stay with the child day and night.
+For many outpatient procedures, kids are allowed to come home soon after the surgery.
+In cases where hospitalization is required, most hospitals allow at least one parent to stay with their child day and night.

-Before you leave the hospital, you'll receive instructions for further recuperation at home and for a follow-up visit with the surgeon.
-Be sure to talk to the surgeon and/or the anesthesiologist about what to expect after the surgery and how you can help your child be as comfortable as possible.
+Before you leave the hospital, you'll get instructions for further care and recovery at home and for a follow-up visit with the surgeon.
+Talk to the surgeon and/or the anesthesiologist about what to expect after the surgery and how you can help your child be as comfortable as possible.

-After discharge, call the hospital or surgeon's office if you have any concerns at all regarding your child's medical condition or if your child:
+After discharge, call the hospital or surgeon's office if you have any concerns at all about your child's medical condition or if your child:

 - has unusual bleeding from the surgical site